-As manufacturers strive to create grips that resonate with riders, they produce grip shapes and sizes for a variety of different needs and preferences.
+As manufacturers strive to create grips that resonate with riders, they produce grip shapes and sizes for various needs and preferences.

 Some such as the Ergon GA3 will also be wider in areas than others to create a different quality of grip, with a winged shape to offer relief from stress and strain.
 It’s important to use what feels good and fits well.

 Geek Tip : Avoid using a grip that’s uncomfortable or the wrong size, because this can interfere with your control and your ability to brake or shift properly.

 The way a grip is molded is equally important, with manufacturers offering diamonds, ridges, grooves, and other patterns to provide and amplify gripping surface and to assist with ventilation and resisting dirt.

 Personalization is important, and there’s no better way to make your bike stand out and to create a tailored look than to have grips in a color that suits you and your style.

 Don’t sacrifice color for quality, though.